Lucg/push-plugin-unity/README.md

 ------------

 * `Android™`
-	* Set minimal required Android SDK version to 8 because GCM push is enabled since that Android version.
+	* Set minimal required Android SDK version to 9 at least (if you have other plugins set it, else it is already set to 9 in AndroidManifest.xml).
 * `iOS™`
 	* Tested on iOS 6 and 7.